bpocallaghan/generators/readme.md

 This will also copy all the stubs to `/resources/stubs/`.
 Here you can make changes to the current stubs, add your own boilerplate / comments to the files.
 You can also add your own stubs here and specify it in the config to be used.
+**Migration Stub Note**: The `migration.stub` is only the outer part and the `schema_create.stub or schema_change.stub` is where you modify the schema itself.
+The `schema_create.stub` has boilerplate added to it.

 ### File

 This is the base command for the view, model, controller, seed commands.
 The migration and migration:pivot uses Jeffrey's classes.
 In the config there is a `settings` array, this is the 'types' and their settings.
 You can add more, for example, if you use repositories, you can add it here.